RosscoIMF/H.O.L.E./README.md

 Features

 Mass Calculation: Compute the total material removed based on cylinder dimensions, material density, and hole layout.

 Material Selection: Choose from Steel, Aluminum, Delrin, or other materials for accurate density-based mass removal calculations.

 Hole Layout Visualization: Design layouts with adjustable hole diameters, rows, and columns.

 A4 Template Generation: Create an unwrapped, scaled cylinder template with labeled dimensions and hole positions:

 Automatically saves as both PNG and PDF formats for easy printing.

-    User-Friendly GUI: Simple and intuitive interface designed for machinists and hobbyists.
+User-Friendly GUI: Simple and intuitive interface designed for hobbyists.

 About Section: Learn about the origins of the app and its purpose.

 System Requirements

 Operating System: Windows

 Standalone executable, no installation required.

 User Instructions